Law firms’ role in advancing AI in private equity

 Ontra

-As outside counsel to private fund advisers, law firms are pivotal in driving the adoption of artificial intelligence (AI) within the private equity (PE) industry.
+Private equity law firms are pivotal in driving the adoption of AI within the PE industry.
 However, they face a unique dual challenge of incorporating AI into their own operations while also guiding PE clients through the implementation process.

-Law firms are also a driving force in helping private fund advisers implement AI tools safely and confidently by understanding the technology’s benefits, risks, and regulatory landscapes for their clients.
+Law firms for private equity are also a driving force in helping private fund advisers implement AI tools safely and confidently by understanding the technology’s benefits, risks, and regulatory landscapes for their clients.

 The AI adoption curve is ramping up at law firms

-In Thomson Reuters’ 2023 Future of Professionals Report, 70% of the legal professionals surveyed said AI would have a transformative or high impact on the profession — more than the economy, regulations, or environmental, social, and governance (ESG) issues.
+In Thomson Reuters’ 2025 Future of Professionals Report, 80% of the legal professionals surveyed said AI would have a transformative or high impact on the profession — more than the explosion of data, regulatory changes, or the economy.
+Fifty-three percent already believed their organization was experiencing at least one benefit from AI.

 While many surveys and statistics show how law firms and in-house legal teams use AI, it’s impossible to settle on a realistic figure for their adoption rate.
 In all likelihood, adoption is currently similar to the customary tech adoption curve.